Colonel Bailey's Dungeon: History

-The town of Srirangapatna, of historical significance, served as the capital of the Wadiyar dynasty of Mysore Kingdom, as well as their surplanters Hyder Ali and Tipu Sultan who ruled from 1762 to 1782 and 1782 to 1799 respectively.
+The town of Srirangapatna, of historical significance, served as the capital of the Wadiyar dynasty of Mysore Kingdom, as well as their supplanters Hyder Ali and Tipu Sultan who ruled from 1762 to 1782 and 1782 to 1799 respectively.
 The capital city was surrounded by the ramparts of Srirangapatna Fort built in an irregular zone at the western tip of the island, and measures about 5 sqkm.
 The polygonal bastions and turreted parapets surrounded by broad moats were the work of French engineers in the service of Tipu Sultan.
 The vaulted dungeons built by the Sultans, Colonel Bailey's Dungeon, Inman Dungeon and Sultan bateri on the northern part of the island were primarily meant to imprison the army personnel of the British army who fought against Hydder Ali and Tipu in the Mysore wars.

 Between 1761 and 1799 CE, Srirangapatna was the centre of South Indian political activity.
 Four Wars were fought by the Sultans against the British forces of the East India Company, first two by Hyder Ali and the last two by Tipu Sultan.
 The Second Anglo- Mysore War (1780 to 1784), also known as the Battle of Pollilur, was fought on 10 September 1780 when Tipu Sultan participated with his father.
 Earlier to this, Tipu had in fact fought for his father, between 1774 and 1778 and 1780 to 1784, and helped in regaining all the territory from the Marathas which he had lost during previous wars.
 The Sultan's army consisted of 10,000 soldiers and several guns.
 The opposing British army was led by Col. Bailey.
 Unfortunately for the British, they lost the battle and Colonel Bailey and some other soldiers were taken prisoners of war, and taken to Srirngapatna to be incarcerated in the specially built dungeons there.

 Initially, Colonel Bailey along with some officers were confined to a choultry, a rest house in the parade ground in front of the demolished palaces of Mysore Rajas.
 Thereafter, they were shifted to the underground vault or dungeon opposite to the Railway office, a little to the west of the gate called Krishn-diddi on the northern walls of the fort.
-There Bailey and his soldiers were chained to the stone holes, stripped naked and subject to inhuman barbarity.The defeat of Bailey was stated to be a major debacle which was the "severest blow that the English ever sustained in India".
+There Bailey and his soldiers were chained to the stone holes, stripped naked and subject to inhuman barbarity.
+The defeat of Bailey was stated to be a major debacle which was the "severest blow that the English ever sustained in India".
 British officers taken prisoners in subsequent battles fought by Tipu, such as Captains Baird and Rulay, Colonel Braithwhite, Sampson, Frazer and Lindsay were also incarcerated in this dungeon.